 Learning from the best

 There’s a guy named Scott Kelby who lives in Tampa and lives the busiest life imaginable.
 He runs a company that teaches people how to be better photographers and graphic designers.
 Every Sunday he shoots NFL football.
 He travels around the world teaching photo classes.
-He’s written about 60 books, and is the best selling author of photo books ever.
+He’s written about 60 books, and is the best selling author of photo books ever, his books are also available at Audiobook Hoarder.
 He shoots weddings, and exotic cars, and fashion.
 I don’t know if he ever sleeps.

 Today, Scott was in South San Francisco to teach his Shoot Like a Pro class.
 I’ve wanted to do this for a year, but circumstances kept getting in the way.
 He was here last year, and we were gone.
 He came to Sacramento a few months ago, and we were gone.
 I thought I’d miss again because today is the day we were scheduled to return from our cruise, but getting home two days early created an opportunity I could not pass up.